-Jeff Daniels On Stage - Theater Credits, Bio and Tickets
+Jeff Daniels On Stage - Theatre Credits, Bio and Tickets

-Mr. Daniels was raised in Chelsea, Michigan and would eventually attend the Central Michigan University, where he participated in the theater program.
-During the summer of 1976, he attended the Eastern Michigan University drama school and participated in a special Bicentennial Repertory program of four plays in repertoire (including Landford Wilson's The Hot I Baltimore).
+Mr. Daniels was raised in Chelsea, Michigan, attending Central Michigan University, where he participated in the theatre program.
+During the summer of 1976, he attended the Eastern Michigan University drama school and participated in a special bicentennial repertory program of four plays in repertory, including Landford Wilson's The Hot I Baltimore.
 He was then invited by EMU's guest director, Marshall W. Mason, to move to New York City and join the Circle Repertory Theatre, which would become the beginning of an established stage career.
-From 1976 to 1982, his off-Broadway credits with the company include The Farm, My Life, Lulu, Two from the Late Show, Fifth of July, and Johnny Got His Gun (winning an Obie Award and earning a Drama Desk Award nomination for the latter in 1983).
-He also served as an understudy and assistant stage manager for Circle Repertory Theatre's 1977 Broadway premiere of Gemini, and appeared in Second Stage Theatre's inaugural production of The Shortchanged Review in 1979.
-He would also reprise his performance as Jed Jenkins in the 1980 Broadway production of Fifth of July which led to his first Drama Desk nomination.
+From 1976 to 1982, his Off-Broadway credits with the company comprised The Farm, My Life, Lulu, Two from the Late Show, Fifth of July, and Johnny Got His Gun, which won him an Obie Award and earned him a Drama Desk Award nomination in 1983.
+He also served as an understudy and assistant stage manager for Circle Repertory Theatre's 1977 Broadway premiere of Gemini and appeared in Second Stage Theater's inaugural production of The Shortchanged Review in 1979.
+He would also reprise his performance as Jed Jenkins in the 1980 Broadway production of Fifth of July, which led to his first Drama Desk nomination.

 He first worked for Manhattan Theatre Club in the 1982 revival of Chekhov's Three Sisters, taking on the role of Andrei Sergeevich Prozorov, and would return to Broadway in the short-lived 1984 premiere of A.R.
 Gurney's The Golden Age.
-He once again worked for Second Stage Theatre in 1985, starring in Lanford Wilson's Lemon Sky and earning another Drama Desk Award nomination.
-He would then star in another of Wilson's plays - Redwood Curtain - in the spring of 1993.
-After a 14 year absence, he returned to the New York stage in Manhattan Theatre Club's 2007 production of Blackbird, with his performance earning him a first Lucille Lortel Award nomination.
+He once again worked for Second Stage Theater in 1985, starring in Lanford Wilson's Lemon Sky and earning another Drama Desk Award nomination.
+He would then star in another of Wilson's plays, Redwood Curtain, in the spring of 1993.
+After a 14-year absence, he returned to the New York stage in Manhattan Theatre Club's 2007 production of Blackbird, with his performance earning him a Lucille Lortel Award nomination.
 He returned to Broadway in the 2009 premiere of God of Carnage, earning his first Tony Award nomination for his performance as Alan, and he would return to the production in March 2010, assuming the role of Michael and remaining with the production until the end of its Broadway run.
-He was last seen on the Great White Way, reprising his performance from the 2007 off-Broadway production of Blackbird.
-Now starring opposite Michelle Williams, the Broadway production ran at the Belasco Theatre from February to June 2016.
+He was last seen on Broadway reprising his performance from the 2007 off-Broadway production of Blackbird, starring opposite Michelle Williams.
+The Broadway production ran at the Belasco Theatre from February to June 2016.